jewelsofthought/neshama/site/posts/parashot/Shemini.md

 It says about (10:5) בכותנותם - by their tunics: The were moved by the sons of Aaron's uncle, Uziel, by grabbing hold of their tunics.
 So, although they died from the fire, their clothes were still intact.
 Thus, according to the n10:5, the fire burned their souls.

-{Note: The first firewalk I ever did, the facilitator said, I suppose in order to calm our anxiety, that we must remember that fire can only burn the material.
+{NOTE: The first firewalk I ever did, the facilitator said, I suppose in order to calm our anxiety, that we must remember that fire can only burn the material.
 So, would not Divine Fire be that fire that sears our soul?}

 ### Adding love to love